Everybody claims to be a growth hacker these days -- at least if you check out people's bios on LinkedIn.

 You don't need growth hacking to grow in these cases.
 You simply need a trust signals strategy.

 At Idea Grove, we help our clients "Grow with TRUST," with TRUST being an acronym with the following components:

 Third-party validation: People want to hear what other people say about you, not what you say about yourself.
 This includes the media, influencers, analysts, experts and -- most importantly -- your customers.
 Prominently feature this third-party validation at all your marketing touchpoints.

 Reputation management: It's critical to listen and respond to what customers, employees and others are saying about you on social media, including sites such as Glassdoor and product review sites.
 Identify issues and correct errors quickly or your reputation will precede you with prospects -- and not in a good way.

-Search profile: When people search for your brand on Google, think of the first page of results they see as your second homepage.
+Search presence: When people search for your brand on Google, think of the first page of results they see as your second homepage.
 Is your Google My Business listing up to snuff?
 What other websites come up when visitors search for you?
 On average, only 30 percent of your branded search queries end up in a visitor landing on your website.
-It's time to start thinking about the other 70 percent.
+It's time to start thinking about the other 70 percent -- as well as your overall search presence.

 Thought leadership: Sharing interesting and helpful information with those who come across your brand online is one of the best ways to build trust with them.
 It shows you have more to offer the world than a widget to sell.
 Talk about your ideas more and your product less.